Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 Word, Excel, Powerpoint

-We offer workshops to help patrons get acquainted with design software and concepts.
+We are now offering online Zoom workshops to help patrons get acquainted with design software and concepts.
 We offer multiple workshops each quarter, and we also offer customized workshops for classes and groups by request.
-If you would like to request a workshop, please contact us at AAC-DMC@du.edu.
+If you would like to request a Zoom workshop, please contact us here.

 What do I need to bring with me to the Media Center?